Describes how major projects are secured and financed. Explains activities of the multilateral development banks in and other aid-funded projects.

 Historically, price is the primary factor for public sector entities when selecting suppliers.
 Public sector entities, at the national and sub-national level, are precluded from making a distinction between domestic and foreign-owned companies during the tendering process.

 Recent reform to government procurement has made it easier for foreign companies to compete in public sector bids.
 As of October 2020, foreign companies can bid without needing to first establish a local representative.
 Only at the contract signing will a foreign company be required to have a local partner.
-The Finance Ministry believes this streamlined process will bring more competition to the public sector, a market of about $13 billion per year.
+The Finance Ministry believes this streamlined process will bring more competition to the public sector, a market of about US$13 billion per year.

 Brazil permits foreign companies with established legal entities in Brazil to compete for procurement financed by multilateral development bank loans.

-Brazil is implementing a new bidding law (PL 4.253/2020), which entered into force in April 2021, and will become fully implemented in April 2023.
+Brazil is implementing a new government procurement law, which went into effect April 2021, and should become fully implemented in 2024.
 U.S. and international companies participating in Brazil’s public procurements should experience substantial improvements including standardized bidding deadlines, implementation of electronic bidding processes, publishing of government bids in a national procurement portal, and additional flexibility in access and equality for foreigners regarding required documentation.
-This law applies to procurements at the national and sub-national levels.
-For projects in architectural and engineering services, Brazil will require that bidders use Building Information Modeling or a similar international standard in their projects.
-There will continue to be national preferences, for small businesses for example, however, the overall goal is for public bids at the federal, state and municipal levels to align with WTO and international standards.
+This law applies to procurements at the national and sub-national levels, although Brazilian states and municipalities may not meet all of the requirements by the 2024 deadline.

 Project Financing